bwilkie/bwilkie/ReadMe.md

-Hi there!

-My name is Bernard Wilkie and welcome to my GitHub page!
+<h1>My name is Bernard Wilkie and welcome to my GitHub page!<h1>

-I am a recent graduate with an MSc in Data Analytics and Artificial Intelligence as well as a BEng in Mechatronic Engineering.
+<h3>I am a recent graduate with an MSc in Data Analytics and Artificial Intelligence as well as a BEng in Mechatronic Engineering.<h3>

-I am passionate about technology, particularly in the domains of exploratory analysis, computer vision, machine learning, and artificial intelligence.
+<h5>Passionate about technology, particularly in the domains of exploratory analysis, computer vision, machine learning, and artificial intelligence.<h5>

+Experienced in processing, visualisation and modelling of structured and unstructured data (inc. Text, Tabular, Time-Series, Biometric, Image, Video, Audio, Sensor)

-I hope you enjoy some of the projects I have posted here!
+I hope you enjoy some of the projects I have posted here, and feel free to connect with me on LinkedIn!
+:blush:
+www.linkedin.com/in/bernard-wilkie